yanconglin/VanishingPoint_HoughTransform_GaussianSphere/README.md

 ```

-### (step 2) Processing the Dataset
+### (step 2) Compute parameterizations: Hough Transform and Gaussian Sphere
-Parameterization computation: compute the mapping from pixels -HT bins - Spherical points.
+Compute the mapping from pixels -HT bins - Spherical points.
 We use GPUs (Pytorch) to speed up the calculation.
 ```bash
 python parameterization_gpu.py
 ```
+You can also download our pre-calculated parameterizations from [SURFdrive](https://surfdrive.surf.nl/files/index.php/s/nKOCFAgZxulxHH0).

 ### (step 3) Training
 We conducted all experiments on either GTX 1080Ti or RTX 2080Ti GPUs.